Combat of the Côa: Results

 The battle ended with the French having, despite the setback at the bridge, driven the Light Division from the field.
 Having been beaten back and only narrowly escaped a total rout, Crauford's forces withdrew at midnight, leaving Masséna free rein to lay siege to Almeida.

-Napier and Oman stated that the British Light Division held off the entire 20 000 troops under Ney.
+Napier and Oman stated that the British Light Division held off the entire 20,000-strong force under Ney.
 However, it was only Ferey and Loison's division that actually engaged the Light Division.
-French forces engaged were around 6,000 pitched against 4,000 British-Portuguese.
+French forces engaged were estimated at between 5,550 pitched against 5,300 British-Portuguese.

 Casualties are hard to determine.
 Both the French and the British-Portuguese were biased.
-Imperial propaganda reported allied casualties to be at 1,200, while many British sources claimed the loss of 36 killed and 189 wounded as well as 83 missing.
+For example, Imperial propaganda reported allied casualties to be at 1,200, while many British sources claimed the loss of 36 killed and 189 wounded as well as 83 missing.
 On the other hand, French casualties are easier to determine, as both the allies and French estimated around five hundred dead or wounded.
 The great majority of these casualties were due to Ney's futile attack across the bridge.